What is “blastocyst transfer”?

 In the early stages of the development of IVF technology, researchers were unable to develop lab culture mediums and incubation techniques that would allow embryos to develop into blastocysts.
 Since that time, advances in embryo culturing techniques now allow for development to the blastocyst stage.

 How blastocyst culturing helps couples achieve pregnancy

 In conventional IVF, embryos are grown for two to three days before being transferred back into the uterus.
-At this stage of development, the embryo has between four and eight cells inside the shell or zona pellucida, and, they must continue to develop inside the uterus for four to five additional days before they become blastocyst stage embryos that are ready and capable implantation.
+At this stage of development, the embryo has between four and eight cells inside the shell or zona pellucida, and they must continue to develop inside the uterus for four to five additional days before they become blastocyst stage embryos that are ready and capable of implantation.